The Assembly at Wanstead House

 The Assembly at Wanstead House is a c.
-1728–1732 group portrait by the English artist William Hogarth.
+1728–1732 group portrait painting by the English artist William Hogarth.
 It is now in the collection of the Philadelphia Museum of Art in Philadelphia, Pennsylvania.

 Description

 The painting is believed to have been commissioned to record the 25th wedding anniversary of Richard Child, Viscount Castlemain and his wife Dorothy Glynne Child.